There are two commonly used business models used by online travel agencies (OTAs) when working with hotels:

 Virtual Credit Cards are a leading method for transactions between hotels and OTAs

-A commonly used payment method between the different players, in the case of the merchant model, are Virtual Credit Cards.
-These single use virtual cards act like credit cards, enabling secure payment from one party to another.
-CVV numbers entered by the booking customer cannot be stored due to PCI regulations, so virtual credit cards can be used instead.
-OTAs charge the customer using their online payment methods, receiving payment generally from a credit or debit card upon reservation.
-OTAs provide the hotels with a virtual credit card in lieu of the customer’s private payment data, so that they may charge the OTAs the agreed upon room rate and tax following customer check-in/check-out.
+In the case of the merchant model, Virtual Cards are a common payment method across the board.
+These virtual cards are single-use and act like credit cards to enable secure payment transfer from one party to another.
+The booking customer enters their CVV number, which due to PCI regulations cannot be stored, making virtual credit cards a useful choice.
+OTAs charge the customer through their standard online payment methods, typically receiving payment via credit or debit card when the reservation is completed on their site.
+When the booking details are passed from the OTA to the hotel, a virtual card is provided in lieu of the customer’s private and specific personal data, allowing the hotel to charge the OTA the agreed upon rate and tax once the check-in/check-out is completed.

-Expedia transactions, via its virtual credit card, can only be conducted via an authorized payment terminal.
-Merchants who implement Direct Pay Online’s online payment solutions, can easily settle their accounts with Expedia Group OTAs.
-Merchants can choose to transfer funds from Expedia directly to their Direct Pay Online accounts, streamlining the payment process and making these funds available to them via a simple, and secure method.
+Transactions using Expedia Virtual Card are made possible through an authorized payment terminal.
+Merchants who utilize DPO’s online payment processing solutions can smoothly settle their accounts with Expedia Group’s range of OTAs.
+Merchants can elect to transfer funds from Expedia directly to their DPO accounts, enabling them to streamline the payment process and have these funds available via a secure and simple method.